Esri/arcgis-pro-sdk-community-samples/Map-Exploration/CustomIdentify/CustomIdentify (C#).md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
  1. In Visual Studio click the Build menu.
 Then select Build Solution.
- 2. Click Start button to open ArcGIS Pro.
+ 2. Launch the debugger to open ArcGIS Pro.
- 3. ArcGIS Pro will open.
  4. Open a map view.
 The map should contain a few feature classes, preferably they should also contain Relates to other Feature classes.
  5. Click on the Add-In tab on the ribbon.
  5. Within this tab there is a Custom Identify tool.
 Click it to activate the tool.